pagkly/Zed/Investopedia4/Crowding Out Effect Definition.md

 ### Key Takeaways

 -   The crowding out effect suggests rising public sector spending drives down private sector spending.
--   There are three main reasons for the crowding out effect to take place: economics, social welfare, and infrastructure.
+-   There are three main reasons for the crowding out effect to take place: [[Economics|economics]], social welfare, and infrastructure.
 -   Crowding in, on the other hand, suggests government borrowing can actually increase demand.

 ## Understanding the Crowding Out Effect